reach-sh/reach-lang/docs/src/tut/wfs/index.md

 # {#wfs-8} Pre-coding preparation

-Before you start to code, it is a good idea to think about the application that you want to create and write down a map of the actions.
+Before you start to code, it is a good idea to think about the application that you want to create and write down a plan for the actions.
-This makes it easier to code the app, add in all of the functionality, and be more accurate.
+This makes it easier to code the app, add in all of the functionality, and be less likely to make a mistake.

 Wisdom for Sale requirements:

 1. Wisdom for Sale requires two participants, a `Buyer` and a `Seller`.
-1. The `buyer` will need a pay function and a function that states the wisdom.
+1. The `buyer` will need a pay function and a function that displays the wisdom.
 1. The `seller` will need a function to input the wisdom, and to put it up for sale.
 1. Both participants will be publishing information: the seller will publish the wisdom and the price, the buyer will publish their decision to purchase.
 1. The `buyer` needs to be able to decide to NOT purchase the wisdom, so we need to create a function for cancelling the sale.